 NLF: Boards and other Grantees must be aware that the priority for child care services for eligible individuals is contingent upon the availability of TWC’s child care funds.
 Boards with a waiting list for TWC-funded child care services must not discontinue care for a child currently enrolled in child care services in order to serve a child of an eligible individual.

-TWC Chapter 809 Child Care Services rule §809.43(a)(1) establishes that the children of parents eligible for the following child care services are not subject to the child care waiting list:
+TWC’s Child Care Services Guide, effective March 9, 2023, clarifies that the children of parents eligible for the following child care services, considered the first priority group, are not subject to the child care waiting list:

-Choices child care as referenced in §809.45
+Choices child care

-Temporary Assistance for Needy Families (TANF) Applicant child care as referenced in §809.46
+Temporary Assistance for Needy Families (TANF) Applicant child care

-Supplemental Nutrition Assistance Program Employment and Training child care as referenced in §809.47
+Supplemental Nutrition Assistance Program Employment and Training child care

-Transitional child care as referenced in §809.48 (Note: Transitional child care is no longer a relevant child care eligibility category.
-However, Boards must still give priority to former Choices child care recipients who are within 12 months of TANF denial or withdrawal due to increased earnings or employment and who are eligible for At-Risk care as referenced in §809.50.)
+At-Risk child care for former Choices child care recipients whose TANF benefits were denied or voluntarily ended within the last 12 months due to employment, timing out of benefits, or an earnings increase

-Section 809.43(a)(2) provides that the following populations are served subject to the availability of funds, in the following order of priority:
+The following populations, the second priority group, are served subject to the availability of funds, in the following order of priority:

-Children who need to receive protective services child care as referenced in §809.49
+Children who need to receive protective services child care

-Children of a qualified veteran or qualified spouse as defined in §801.23
+Children of a qualified veteran or qualified spouse

-Children of a foster youth as defined in §801.23
+Children of a foster youth

-Children experiencing homelessness as defined in §809.2 and described in §809.52
+Children experiencing homelessness

-Children of parents on military deployment as defined in §809.2 whose parents are unable to enroll in military-funded child care assistance programs
+Children of parents on military deployment whose parents are unable to enroll in military-funded child care assistance programs

-Children of teen parents as defined in §809.2
+Children of teen parents

-Children with disabilities as defined in §809.2
+Children with disabilities

 Local Policies and Procedures

-NLF: Boards and other Grantees must ensure that local procedures are implemented to identify eligible individuals at the point of entry by allowing individuals to self-identify via the Greeter system sign-in.
+NLF: Boards and other Grantees must ensure that local procedures are implemented to identify eligible individuals at the point of entry by allowing individuals to self-identify via the WorkInTexas.com Greeter system, or other applicable sign-in procedures where Greeter is unavailable.

 NLF: Boards and other Grantees must ensure that written copies of local priority of service policies and procedures are maintained at all service delivery points and, to the extent practicable, posted in a way that makes it possible for the public to easily access them.